-While vitamin D is actually great for bladder health, lactose is a pain point for many individuals.
-Food and drinks high in lactose can cause loose stool and may irritate the colon.
-Opt for dairy-free alternatives that are high in vitamin D such as eggs, almond milk and salmon.
+While vitamin D is great for bladder health, lactose is a pain point for many individuals.
+In addition, food and drinks high in lactose can cause loose stool and irritate the colon.
+Opt for dairy-free alternatives high in vitamin D, such as eggs, almond milk, and salmon.

-Recipe Tip - Love to cook but many of your favorite recipes require whole milk?
-Swap out milk for almond or soy milk—you won’t even notice the difference!
-Vanilla almond milk is also great for adding extra flavor to your oatmeal or whole grain cereal.
+Try This: Swap out milk for almond, soy, or oat milk—you won’t even notice the difference!
+Vanilla almond milk is also great for adding extra flavor to your oatmeal or whole-grain cereal.

 Spicy foods may taste great, but as many of us have experienced, they often lead to an upset stomach.
 Like caffeine, spicy foods work to irritate the bladder lining, causing an increased urgency to rush to the bathroom.
 If you love spice, you don’t have to eliminate it from your diet but do your best to cut back on foods such as spicy Mexican dishes, hot wings, and horseradish.